Why Square Dancing is a Great Workout and

 Square dancing is really a great way to add a little fun to your daily routine, not only does it feel good to your body and soul, it keeps you and your body young.
 Research shows that dancing not only boosts your overall happiness but certain types of dance like square dancing not only keep you and your body young but can actually add ten years to your life.

 In 1996 Dr. Arron Blackburn completed a study that showed that Square dancing will add ten years to your life.
 He states that "It’s clear that square dancing is the perfect exercise.
-It combines all the positive aspects of intense physical activity with none of the negative elements”(2).
+It combines all the positive aspects of physical activity with none of the negative elements”(2).
 Physical examinations of both female and male square dancers indicated that they could expect to live well into their 80’s.
 In square dancing when you’re not moving, you’re clapping hands or tapping feet, which all burn calories contribute to long term fitness.

 So what are you waiting for?
 Get your dancing shoes on and start clapping your hands and tapping your feet!
 While maintaining a healthy diet helps, get square dancing for a younger-looking and healthier you.